Opus One Winery: History

 The genesis of Opus One wine can be traced to 1970 at the Mauna Kea Beach Hotel on the Big Island of Hawaii where Robert Mondavi and Baron Philippe de Rothschild met for the very first time and began their collaboration to merge old world and new world wine styles into one grand opus.
 The joint venture between Mondavi and Baron Rothschild was announced in 1980, though plans for the winery had been developing between the two men since the early 1970s.

-In 1980, Mondavi sold 35 acres from his To Kalon Vineyard in the Oakville AVA to the joint venture that would serve as the backbone for the blend.
-The first vintage from this block was released in 1985 and soon the estate built the large limestone winery in Oakville that has become an icon of the Napa Valley.
+The first vintage was made in 1979 with grapes from Mondavi's To Kalon Vineyard in the Oakville AVA.
+In 1980, Mondavi sold 35 acres of this vineyard to the joint venture that would serve as the backbone for the blend.
+The first vintage from this block was released in 1985.
+From 1989 to 1991, the estate built the large limestone winery in Oakville that has become an icon of the Napa Valley.

 In the 1990s, Opus One became the California cult wine to be widely sold in Asia and Europe.
 Following Constellation Brands' 2004 takeover of Robert Mondavi winery, the estate of Baron Rothschild negotiated with Constellation Brands control of marketing, vineyard management, and administration of the winery.

+Winery

+Opus One's first vintage was in 1979, but the construction of the Opus One Winery started ten years later.
+It was built in front of the Mondavi winery.
+The winery, designed by architect Scott Johnson, was conceived to sit in the continuity of the cratered terrain of the valley floor, with a classical allure.

+The winery sits atop a high water table, which made the excavation delicate.
+Its soil is warmed by nearby geothermal springs.

+The winery contains 108 acres of vines, with a distribution of 2,200 vines per acre.